rooch-network/rooch/frameworks/rooch-framework/doc/timestamp.md

 It interacts with the other modules in the following ways:
 * genesis: to initialize the timestamp
 * L1 block: update the timestamp via L1s block header timestamp
-* TickTransaction: update the timestamp via the time offset in the TickTransaction(TODO)
+* L2 transactions: update the timestamp via L2 transaction's timestamp

 -  [Resource `Timestamp`](#0x3_timestamp_Timestamp)